-Insects in the garden are important, both the ‘bad’ and the good play a crucial role in a well-rounded eco system.
-However it’s helpful to know which are pests and which are not, so that we can keep the pest numbers under control.
+Insects in the garden are important, both the pests and the beneficial insects play a crucial role in a well-rounded ecosystem.
+However, it's helpful to know which are pests and which are not, so that we can keep the pest numbers under control.

 If you're gardening organically especially, dealing with pests early is the best way to stay on top of things.

 It's helpful to be able to distinguish between the eggs of the pests and of the beneficial insects in the garden so we don't get rid of the good guys.

 Today I have 10 insects to keep a lookout for in the garden.

 These pests come in a variety of colours, grey, yellow, green, brown...
 Some have a shiny coat whilst the mealy grey cabbage aphid has a more powdery appearance.

 They'll suck the sap from your plants and stunt the plant's growth, attracting ants, plus in some cases the sticky substance they leave behind (called honeydew) causes sooty mould.

 To get rid of aphids you can spray them with neem oil and encourage aphid-eating ladybirds and lacewings to your garden with nectar heavy flowers.